 Wanda Orla-Salmonowicz

-Wanda Orla-Salmonowicz was born in Curitiba, Brazil on April 10th 1901 and died in Santos, Brazil of complications arising from a pancreatic cancer on February 7th 1988.
+Wanda Orla-Salmonowicz was born in Curitiba, Brazil, on April 10th, 1901, and passed away in Santos, Brazil, due to complications arising from pancreatic cancer on February 7th, 1988.

-Wanda’s mother, Antonina Bohdanowicz, was the daughter of Pawełand Ewa Bohdanowicz and her father, Mieczysław, was the only son of Władysław Medard Salmonowicz (1822-1865) and Konstancja Benisławska (1841-1892).
-He was born on December 1st 1863, on the Raczuny Bujwidowskie (or just Raczuny), a manor his mother had bought in 1859, on what used to be the Polish-Lithuanian Commonwealth .
+Antonina Bohdanowicz, Wanda’s mother, was the daughter of Paweł and Ewa Bohdanowicz, while Mieczysław, her father, was the only son of Władysław Medard Salmonowicz (1822-1865) and Konstancja Benisławska (1841-1892).
+Mieczysław was born on December 1st, 1863, on Raczuny Bujwidowskie (or simply Raczuny), a manor his mother had acquired in 1859, within the Polish-Lithuanian Commonwealth.

 Brazil

-In 1919 Wanda graduated from Collegio São José in Curitiba, Paraná and taught at a primary school in Castro, Paraná until 1920.
-From 1920 to 1921 she followed evening courses in shorthand and typing, which allowed her to become a secretary at the General Polish Consulate in Curitiba from 1920 to 1922.
-From 1922 to 1924 she worked for the Colletoria Estadual, the State Tax Office in Curitiba.
+Wanda graduated from Collegio São José in Curitiba, Paraná, in 1919, and subsequently taught at a primary school in Castro, Paraná, until 1920.
+From 1920 to 1921 she followed evening courses in shorthand and typing.
+Transitioning to administrative roles, she served as a secretary at the General Polish Consulate in Curitiba from 1920 to 1922, followed by employment at the Colletoria Estadual, the State Tax Office in Curitiba, until 1924.

-At the end of 1923, she met and fell in love at first sight with Bohdan Pawłowicz at a party organized by the Polish Consulate for the Lwów crew.
+In her personal life, she met and fell in love at first sight with Bohdan Pawłowicz at a party organized by the Polish Consulate for the Lwów crew in late 1923.
 They got married on 19th January 1924 at the Santa Cândida church in Bacacheri, at the time, a Polish colony near Curitiba.
-In April the following year, she sailed to Poland to rejoin her husband and his family at Kanonia 14 in Warsaw.
+In April the following year, she embarked on a voyage to Poland to reunite with her husband and his family at Kanonia 14 in Warsaw.

 Poland